mghesmoune/spark-streaming-clustering/README.md

 # spark-streaming-clustering
 Some Spark Streaming implementations of data stream clustering algorithms.

+If you need farther support for executing the program, feel free to contact me: mghesmouneATgmail.com (especially, I wrote some scripts to simulate a dataset as a streaming data).

   - The word code refers to the batchStream codes.

   - The word AUTHORS stand for LIPN (Le Laboratoire d'Informatique de Paris-Nord (LIPN) (UMR 7030))